Bill Engvall: Career

 In 2000, Engvall exited Warner Records for BNA Records, citing managerial changes at Warner.
-His only BNA album, Now That's Awesome, came out that same year.
+His only BNA album, Now That's Awesome, also came out in 2000.
 Like most of the albums before it, this included two tracks that merged stand-up lines from the album with a musical track.
 The title track featured guest vocals from T. Graham Brown, Tracy Byrd, and Neal McCoy, while "Shoulda Shut Up" featured Julie Reeves.

-Engvall moved back to Warner for all subsequent albums.
+Engvall returned to Warner for all subsequent albums.
 Cheap Drunk: An Autobiography in 2002, Here's Your Sign Reloaded in 2003, 15° Off Cool in 2007, and Aged and Confused in 2009.

-In 2021, Engvall announced his intention to retire from stand-up comedy after his "Here's Your Sign, It's Finally Time" farewell tour.
+In 2021, he announced his intention to retire from stand-up comedy after his "Here's Your Sign, It's Finally Time" farewell tour.
 He posted a video on YouTube confirming his retirement on December 30, 2022.
-His final performance was at the Eccles Theater in Salt Lake City the following day.

-In 2025, Engvall came out of his retirement from comedy when he announced a new show to be performed at the Treasure Island Resort and Casino in Welch, Minnesota, in September of that year.
+His final performance was at the Eccles Theater in Salt Lake City the next day.
+In 2025, Engvall came out of retirement from comedy when he announced a show to be performed at the Treasure Island Resort and Casino in Welch, Minnesota, in September 2025.